 PhD Thesis: Governing the Politics of Transitions

 My PhD thesis focuses on the politics of complex system transformation.
 My thesis has three parts that in turn consist of a number of academic publications each.
 In the first part, I theoretically explore the ‘politics of transitions’ by unraveling the role of agency, power, powering, democracy and justice in transition governance.
 The second part conceptualizes the role of R&I systems in setting in motion food system transformation, and highlights in which way R&I systems can ‘govern’ transitional dynamics in agri-food systems.
 The final part includes a number of empirical studies on the politics of transdisciplinary efforts aimed at fostering agri-food transitions.
 This part builds on work we conducted during the FIT4FOOD2030 project.
+LINK TO THE THESIS

 Research: Evaluating Policy Evaluation